Promo code SPRING2022 will be automatically applied at checkout!

 Psychosocial stressors are what most people think of when they think of sources of stress.
 However, nutrient imbalances, food or supplement intolerances, or even medication intolerances and environmental exposures may also be significant sources of stress and contribute to other women’s health conditions.

-Stress hormones levels may be elevated in people with PCOS.
+Stress hormone levels may be elevated in people with PCOS.
 According to family nurse practitioner Dr. Tara Brandner, "Stress management is paramount for individuals with PCOS.
 Chronic stress can worsen hormonal imbalances and exacerbate symptoms due to cortisol."
-Some stress reduction tips include:

 • Working with a nutrition professional to ensure your nutritional needs are being met, including helping to assess any potential food intolerances or supplement dosage concerns